 Boston has the densest Irish American population in the USA, so if you’re looking for a festive and fun way to celebrate St Patrick’s Day, Boston is the place to go!
 This guide to St Patrick’s Day in Boston will show you where to go, when to go, and what to know during your St Patrick’s Day festivities!

-Whether you’re looking for the best Irish restaurants, the best Irish music, or just looking for the best way to view Boston’s iconic St Patrick’s Day parade, this guide to St Patrick’s Day in Boston has all the information you need to have a fantastic St Patrick’s Day!
+You don’t have to be Irish to celebrate Irish heritage in Boston!
+Whether you’re looking for the best Irish restaurants, the best Irish music, or just looking for the best way to view the iconic Boston St Patrick’s Day parade, this guide to St Patrick’s Day in Boston has all the information you need to have a fantastic St Patrick’s Day.
+Hope you’ll be shipping up to Boston this year!

 Get Down to the Dropkick Murphys